TUDelft-CITG/learn-probability/README.md

 # README

-This repository contains the source for the website [Probability and Statistics Applications for MUDE](https://tudelft-citg.github.io/learn-probability/).
+This repository contains the source for the website [Probability and Statistics Applications for Civil Engineers](https://tudelft-citg.github.io/learn-probability/).
 The website is a self-paced online course, which is meant to be a way to refresh knowledge of BSc-level probability and statistics concepts.
+In spite of the name, this course focuses on providing applications of statistics and probability theory for many fields in, and related to, civil engineering.
+In particular it is inspired by the applied earth science and environmental engineering programs at TU Delft.

-MUDE (Modeling, Uncertainty and Data for Engineers) is a course (technically it's called a "module") that is part of the MSc programs in the faculty of Civil Engineering and Geosciences at Delft University of Technology in the Netherlands.
+This course was originally created to support incoming students to the MSc programs at Delft University of Technology, the Netherlands.
+In the first year, students of all three programs take a course CEGM1000: Modeling, Uncertainty and Data for Engineers (MUDE), a module introduced in the new MSc curriculum starting with the 202223 school year.
 One of the pre-requisites is BSc-level probability and statistics, and this online course was developed to support incoming students in need of a refresher.

 ## More will be added here later